VertigoOne1/securia/README.md

 The idea is to create a simple portable way to allow secret decryption to CICD systems regardless of "provider".

-- Github Actions -> Secrets
+- Github Actions -> Secrets/EnvSecrets/RepoSecrets
 - Azure DevOps -> Secrets / Keyvaults
 - AWS -> Vaults
 - etc -> etc

-You end up customising for each.
+You end up customising for each and they both have slightly different interactions.

 A simple "local-dev-managed" way would be to use SOPS and AGE, and setting up an identity each for the provider(s).